microsoft/winget-pkgs/Tools/ManualValidationPipeline.md

 The following checks are performed on each PR before approval:

+- User has a CLA on file.
 - Has passed through the Validation process described above and received the label `Validation-Complete` but not any error labels. (`Azure-Pipeline-Passed` label optional.)
 - All Conversations are Resolved.
 (This blocks merging.)
-- Any concerns raised are settled and any discussion has reached a conclusion.
+- Any concerns raised are settled and any discussions have reached a conclusion.
 - Manual package review, using the Manual Validation Pipeline yet again.
   - This check is skipped for new versions of packages with manifests already in the repository.
-- Previous manifest version check.
-If there's no previous manifest for this software package, launch install into Manual Validation Pipeline.
 - PR Version is valid, and either semantic or string.
   - Note: "latest" is a reserved version number and will need verification.
 - `A` - Auth.csv review.